JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/run/real_cases/two_domains_grid_nesting.rst

   .. code:: fortran

      &NAM_DIAG LISOAL    = .TRUE.,
-               XISOAL(1) = 3000.0 /
+               XISOAL(1) = 500.0 /

   .. note::

-     * In this example, you will interpole some variables at a constant altitude of 500 m above sea level.
+     * In this example, you will interpolate some variables at a constant altitude of 500 m above sea level.

 .. tip::